nutankumari211/realtimefeedbackportal/README.md

 # Real-Time Customer Feedback Portal

 The Real-Time Customer Feedback Portal is a modern web application designed to facilitate seamless communication between customers and service providers.
 Built with cutting-edge technologies, this portal aims to enhance customer satisfaction by allowing users to submit feedback in real-time and view all feedback instantaneously.
-The platform employs a robust backend powered by Node.js, Express, and a flexible database solution, while the frontend is crafted using React.js or Next.js to ensure a responsive and intuitive user experience.
+The platform employs a robust backend powered by Node.js, Express, and a mongodb database solution, while the frontend is crafted using React.js to ensure a responsive and intuitive user experience.

 # SETUP
 step 1: Go to project directory